godotengine/godot-git-plugin/README.md

 # GDNative Based Git Plugin for Godot Version Control Editor Plugin

-Git implementation of the Godot Engine VCS interface in Godot 3.2+.
+Git implementation of the Godot Engine VCS interface in Godot.
 We use [libgit2](https://libgit2.org) as our backend to simulate Git in code.

-> Supported in Godot 3.2.x.
-Look for other branches for support in future Godot releases.
+> Planned for Godot 4.0 since Godot 3.2+.
+Look for other branches for support in other Godot releases.

 ## Installation Instructions